 “I was only just making ends meet because I couldn’t work, so things were difficult financially for a while.
 Having enough money actually does help when you are managing a mental illness.
 It’s one less thing to worry about.”

-Some signs that financial stress is affecting your mental wellbeing include: arguing with the people closest to you about money, difficulty sleeping, feeling angry or fearful, mood swings, tiredness, loss of appetite, and withdrawing from others.
+Some signs that financial stress is affecting your mental wellbeing include: arguing with the people closest to you about money, having trouble sleeping, feeling angry or fearful, mood swings, tiredness, loss of appetite, and withdrawing from others.
 Addressing financial problems early on can reduce their impact on mental health.

-We have more information about feeling safe, stable, and secure that you may find useful.
+We have more information on feeling safe, stable, and secure that you may find useful.